pbaljet/CPSC-4970/docs/modules/m0/structure.md

 M5 | Mon 20 Jun | Sun 3 Jul
 M6 | Mon 27 Jun | Sun 11 Jul

-The last official class day is Thursday, March 3, so Module 7 is structured so that there is time to finish all work by that date.

 # Module Structure

 Each of the seven content modules has the same structure with the following components.